NKoech123/NKoech123/README.md

 <br />

 ### About Me 🚀
-🌱 I’m an aspiring software/data engineer with a BS.
-Civil Engineering(minor Data Science) from UC Berkeley. </br>
+🌱 I’m an aspiring software/data engineer and a recent UC Berkeley graduate with a BS. in  Civil Engineering(minor Data Science). </br>
 👨‍💻  I enjoy writing software, working with data, talking to people and learning new things!! </br>